Autogramm/grex-doc/content/docs/tutorial/grammar_rules/_index.md

 Grex *currently* works with dependency trees and requires them to be encoded in the **conllu data format**.
-This format store data in a column structured text file where sentences are separated by (at least one) empty line.
+This format stores data in a column structured text file where sentences are separated by (at least one) empty line.
-A sentence can contain meta-data which can be use by Grex (e.g. to indicate the origin of the sentence, the language, etc.).
+A sentence may contain metadata which can be used by Grex (e.g. to indicate the origin of the sentence, the language, etc.).

-Here is an example of a treebank encoded in a conllu format containing two sentences:
+Below is an example of a treebank encoded in a conllu format containing two sentences:

 ```
 # sent_id = GUM_vlog_pizzeria-42